 The prefrontal cortex, located at the front of the brain, plays a crucial role in executive functions such as planning, decision-making, and impulse control.
 This region helps us rationally evaluate new situations and override the automatic fear response triggered by the amygdala.

 Strengthening the connection between the prefrontal cortex and the amygdala is key to developing a more balanced response to novelty and inhibits the typical response we would have to our fear of something unexpected.
-Techniques like mindfulness meditation and cognitive restructuring can help enhance this neural pathway.
+Techniques like mindfulness meditation and cognitive restructuring can help enhance this neural pathway (Gotink et al., 2016).

 3. The Hippocampus: Our Memory Center

-The hippocampus is vital for forming new memories and learning from experiences.
-When we successfully navigate unfamiliar territories, the hippocampus helps encode these positive experiences, making it easier to approach future novel situations with confidence.
+The hippocampus is vital for forming new memories and learning from experiences, serving as the brain region that contextualizes unfamiliar events by comparing them against stored representations.
+When individuals successfully navigate unfamiliar territories, the hippocampus helps encode these positive experiences, making it easier to approach future novel situations with confidence.

-By actively seeking out and embracing small changes in our daily lives, we can build a repository of positive memories, gradually reshaping our brain’s response to new situations.
+By actively seeking out and embracing small changes in daily life, individuals can build a repository of positive memories, gradually reshaping the brain’s response to new situations.

 Harnessing Neuroplasticity to Overcome Resistance of Change